kubevirt-manager/kubevirt-manager/README.md

-# kubevirt-manager
+# kubevirt-manager.io

 **Maintainers:** [feitnomore](https://github.com/feitnomore/)

 Simple Angular Frontend Web UI Interface to operate [Kubevirt](https://kubevirt.io/).
-This tools lets you perform basic operations around `Virtual Machines`, `Virtual Machine Instances`, and `Disks`.
+This tools lets you perform basic operations around `Virtual Machines`, `Virtual Machine Instances`, `Virtual Machine Pools` and `Disks`.
 It was built based on requirements I had for my own environment.

 *WARNING:* Use it at your own risk.